 Mar 03, 2023: We've removed the EVGA X15 as our pick for the 'Best Cheap MMO Mouse' from this article as it's risen in price and is no longer a compelling option compared to the rest of our recommendations.
 We've also made some small adjustments to the text of other entries for clarity.

 Jan 03, 2023: We've audited our recommendations for this article and determined all our picks remain the best picks currently available.
 We've also added some small disclaimers concerning the volatile pricing and sale prices of several picks, and we've added a special mention of the newly-reviewed Razer Naga V2 Pro in the text of our 'Best MMO' category.

 Oct 26, 2022: We've evaluated this article and made some minor adjustments to the text but haven't made any changes to our recommendations as these picks continue to be the best mice available in their respective categories.

 Aug 26, 2022: We've revamped the category names and our picks for this article to better represent the current market and to provide more insight for readers.
 We've also overhauled our Notable Mentions section to include fewer, more relevant recommendations.

-Our recommendations above are what we think are currently the best mice for MMOs for most people.
+Our recommendations above are what we think are currently the best MMO mice for most people.
 We factor in the price (a cheaper mouse wins over a pricier one if the difference isn't worth it), feedback from our visitors, and availability (no mice that are difficult to find or almost out of stock everywhere).

-If you would like to do the work of choosing yourself, here is the list of all our reviews of mice.
+If you would like to do the work of choosing yourself, here is the list of all our reviews of MMO mice.
 Be careful not to get too caught up in the details.
 While no mouse is perfect for every use, most mice are great enough to please almost everyone, and the differences are often not noticeable unless you really look for them.